 4.3 User Data Protection

 The TOE uses cryptographic mechanisms to protect sensitive data at rest.
-The key used by the TOE to encrypt and decrypt sensitive data is cryptographically protected by the TOE platform.
+Credential data is protected using a PBKDF while all other sensitive data is protected by the TOE platform's use of full disk encryption.